ErickKramer/NLU_Benchmarking/README.md

     - ecg_robot_code
         - Modified version of the original implementation to extract the semantic specifications
     - ecg_workbench_release
         - Repository containing the tool used to generated ECG grammar files
     - lu4r
         - Empty folder
     - rasa_models
         - Folder containing the nlu models and scripts to generate the training datasets
 * datasets/
     - GPSR category 1 (Single and multiple actions)
     - GPSR category 2 (Single and multiple actions)
     - [ROPOD](https://cordis.europa.eu/project/rcn/206247/en)
 * paper.pdf - **PENDING**
+* docs
-* R&D Report
+    * RnD Report
         - Detailed information about the related work presented in the paper.
         - Detailed guideline about the models selected (how the work, how to train/adapt them, and how to use them).
         - Explicit description of the process followed during the benchmarking.

 ## Notes:
 * Pending to add link to the published version of the paper.